Department of Licensing (DOL) and DUI

 (1) Criminal track - which begins when you are formally charged at an arraignment (this can occur long after your arrest).
 Here you face jail, fines and fees, requirement for DUI Alcohol Classes, etc.

 (2) Civil (administrative) track - which begins on the date of your arrest.
-You must request a hearing with the DOL (Department of Licensing) or your license will be automatically suspended, even if your criminal matter is resolved.
+You must request a hearing with the DOL (Department of Licensing) or your license will be automatically suspended within 60 days (changes to 30 days on 1/1/19) from the date of arrest, even if your criminal matter is resolved.
 This is a telephonic hearing which only addresses whether your license will be suspended or not.

 What happens if I don't request a hearing with the DOL?